Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 So you need to have a list in front of you of who is on the line and make sure everybody gets a chance to contribute.

 It's also important to acknowledge each person as they come online so everybody knows who is there.
 Also asking people to say their name before they speak and to use their mute button when they are not talking is good remote group etiquette.

-On this page I have lots more information and tips on mastering remote phone and online life coaching with an individual client.
+On this page I have lots more information and tips on mastering remote phone and online life coaching with a one-on-one client.

-It may sound obvious but I've been in a group where the leader plunges straight without allowing for introductions.
-Get each participant to introduce themselves and say what they are hoping to achieve from participating in the group and note it down.
+It may sound obvious but I've been in a group where the leader plunges straight in without allowing for introductions.
+Getting each participant to introduce themselves and say what they are hoping to achieve from participating in the group can be a great bonding and trust proceess.